BestTimesToVisit.com Logo

 I'm a bit nervous about navigating Seoul's public transport.
 Any insider tips?

 Don't be!
-Seoul's subway system is incredibly efficient and user-friendly, even if you don't speak Korean.
-Grab a T-Money card as soon as you arrive – you can buy and top it up at any convenience store or subway station.
-It works on subways, buses, and even some taxis, making hopping around a breeze.
+Seoul's subway system is incredibly efficient and well-signed, even for non-Korean speakers, with English announcements and signs.
+My best tip is to get a T-Money card as soon as you arrive; you can buy and top it up at any convenience store or subway station, and it works on buses too, saving you fumbling for change.

 What's the deal with tipping in Seoul?
-Should I be carrying extra cash for it?
+Do I need to carry extra cash for it?

 What is the cheapest month to visit Seoul, South Korea?